Matt Greiner: Career

-In 2003, he started his musical career.
+Greiner first started playing drums in his church at the age of 15.
+In 2003, while still in high school he started his musical career.
 Lead guitarist JB Brubaker hired him, rhythm guitarist Brent Rambler, bassist Jordan Tuscan and lead vocalist Jon Hershey to help form the band August Burns Red.
 The band formed in March 2003 in Greiner's basement.

 The band recorded the Looks Fragile After All EP in 2004 and was released by CI Records, a label local to where Greiner and the members lived.
 In 2005, Vocalist Jon Hershey left the band to eventually start Bells.
 He was replaced by Josh McManness.
 After McManness joined, the band signed to Solid State Records.
 On November 8, 2005, ABR released their debut album, titled Thrill Seeker.
 After the album was released, Greiner started endorsing Truth Custom Drums.
 In 2006, McManness and Tuscan left the band, and were replaced by Jake Luhrs and Dustin Davidson.

 On June 19, 2007, the band released their sophomore album, Messengers on Solid State.
 The album did extremely well and sold 108,000 copies by May 2011.
 Throughout 2008, the band toured with bands such as As I Lay Dying, Misery Signals, A Skylit Drive, and This or the Apocalypse.
 On February 24, 2009, the band released some of the tracks that were not released with Messengers, titled Lost Messengers: The Outtakes.
 Constellations came out later in the year of 2009.
 The band released Leveler in 2011 and August Burns Red Presents: Sleddin' Hill, a Christmas album, in 2012.
 In 2011, Greiner started Greiner&Kilmer with local drummer and woodworker Kaleb Kilmer.
 On October 25, 2011, the Christian hardcore band, Life in Your Way released their fifth studio album, Kingdoms, which Greiner produced the drums.